Health & Safety

 where will my child live?

-Our youngest sessions will live in our cabins.
 Our cabins are your home away from home!
 Air conditioned, spacious, with plenty of cubby space and hanging room.
-Our cabins house two bunks – one on each side with a shared bathroom.
+Our cabins house two bunks – one on each side with attached, shared bathrooms.

 With a focus on creating communal space with central hang-out points, the Tent Village is a community of large tents which provides a unique space for several of our teen sessions!
 See our Programs page for where we are planning to have each session live this summer.

 how are cabin placements made?